adap/flower/doc/source/tutorial-quickstart-pytorch.rst

 .. admonition:: Note
     :class: note

     In this example, the :code:`--insecure` command line argument starts Flower without HTTPS and is only used for prototyping.
-To run with HTTPS, we instead use the argument :code:`--certificates` and pass the paths to the certificates.
-Please refer to `Flower CLI reference <ref-api-cli.html>`_ for implementation details.
+To run with HTTPS, we instead use the arguments :code:`--ssl-ca-certfile`, :code:`--ssl-certfile`, and :code:`--ssl-keyfile` and pass the paths to the certificates.
+Please refer to `Flower CLI reference <ref-api-cli.html#flower-superlink>`_ for implementation details.

 .. code-block:: shell